 We found 4 endocrinologists who accept Blue Cross Blue Shield Bronze near Boca Raton, FL.

-Dr. Mirtha Kelijman is an adult endocrinology specialist.
-She graduated from the University of the Republic Faculty of Medicine.
-Patients gave Dr. Kelijman an average rating of 3.0 stars out of 5.
-She is in-network for Blue Cross/Blue Shield, BlueOptions, and Blue Cross Blue Shield EPO, in addition to other insurance carriers.
+Dr. Mirtha Kelijman's medical specialty is adult endocrinology.
+She studied medicine at the University of the Republic Faculty of Medicine.
+On average, patients gave her a rating of 3.0 stars out of 5.
+Blue Cross/Blue Shield, BlueOptions, and Blue Cross Blue Shield EPO are among the insurance carriers that Dr. Kelijman honors.

 Conditions / Treatments